Zingle/rest-api-documentation/contacts/GET_list.md

     GET services/:service_id/contacts

-Returns a list of [Contact Objects][] belonging to the specified service
+Returns a list of [Contact] belonging to the specified service

 ## Parameters
 Field | Wildcards | Description